 Businesses that aren't insured are subject to heavy penalties, including a stop order until coverage is obtained.
 If someone is injured at a business without insurance, the Uninsured Employers Benefits Trust Fund (UEBTF), a special unit within the Division of Workers' Compensation, may pay benefits to the injured worker, but it will pursue reimbursement from the uninsured employer through all possible means.
 In addition, stiff penalties are applied, including jail time.

 An employer can also be fined by California's Workforce and Development Agency for "willfully misclassifying" an employee as an independent contractor -- from $5,000 to $15,000 per violation.
 The penalty increases if a pattern emerges.
 It's also unlawful to charge fees or make deductions from misclassified independent contractors.

 If a reclassified employee loses his or her job and feels it's in retaliation by the employer, he or she can file a retaliation complaint with the Labor Commissioner's Office of the DLSE.

 Keep in Mind

 Being considered an employee rather than an independent contractor by the Division of Workers' Compensation or DLSE doesn't mean that definition will be applied at other state departments.
 The worker may not be eligible for unemployment benefits, for example, as the Employment Development Department (EDD) could still consider the worker an independent contractor.

 Rules about workers' compensation vary from state to state as well, where there may be differences in the way independent contractors are defined.
 In a few states, businesses are not required to provide workers' compensation benefits -- though they still have financial responsibility for injured workers.

 If you've been misclassified as an independent worker when you're actually an employee, and you're hurt on the job in California, you might be eligible for workers' compensation.
-But you may need an attorney to help with your claim, so that you can receive compensation you're entitled to without unnecessary delay.
+But you may need an work injury attorney to help with your claim, so that you can receive compensation you're entitled to without unnecessary delay.